asrajavel/Interview-Prep/README.md

 - Try QR alarm, paste the QR code in the washroom.
 You have to scan the QR code to stop the alarm.
 - No checking phone for office emails or messages after waking up.
 This will make me anxious.
 - If I miss waking up, I never cover it up by studying later in the day.
 I just miss it so that I can wake up early the next day.
-- Morning study will give you a sense of accomplishment and will make you feel throughout the day that you have already done something productive.
+- Morning study gives you a sense of accomplishment and makes you feel productive throughout the day.
 - Evening/Night study is not as effective as morning study.
 You are tired and you have already done a lot of work in the day.
 You will not be able to concentrate.
-- Evening/Night creates anxiety.
-You will be thinking about the study the whole day and you will be anxious about it.
+- Evening/Night study creates anxiety.
+You will be thinking about the study the whole day, and you will be anxious about it.
 You will not be able to enjoy the day.
 - Evening/Night mood will depend on how your day went.
 If you had a bad day, you will not be able to study effectively.
 - Sleep at 10:00 PM.